 She died three weeks later, lying in a bed in the Royal Ear Hospital.
 Not, you understand, that there was anything in particular wrong with her hearing; rather, despite the cancer that had metastasized from lymph to liver to brain, she remained highly attuned to the vapidity of yeasayers.

 Indeed, I imagine the last thing she heard – and silently dismissed – before she slid into the coal-hole of inexistence was some well-meaning health professional or other, telling her it was all going to be all right.

 She regarded the auto-cannibalistic tendencies of capitalism not from a theoretical perspective, but with the weary eyes of an American child of the Depression era.
-She had witnessed her own father keep the family afloat by organising fire sales for bust department stores.How events repeats themselves, notably when the people running our nations are both blind and deaf to history.
+She had witnessed her own father keep the family afloat by organising fire sales for bust department stores.How events tend to repeat themselves, over and over again, and once or twice more, notably when the people running our nations are both blind and deaf to history.
 Ignorant men and women, the lot of them.
 It’s fearful to think what will happen next, given democracy’s general lack of leadership, but pessimists have no such fears, braced for the worst.

 Perhaps such is the way to view things politically and in some respects, personally.
-This does not mean you cannot enjoy life, say, the beauty of flowers and nature, which I do, but in the back of the mind resides the knowledge that even the most beautiful rose has thorns.
-This might be a more mature approach than the childish views of so many optimists.
+This does not mean you cannot enjoy life, say, the beauty of flowers and nature and of personal relationships and friendships, which I do, but in the back of the mind resides the knowledge that even the most beautiful rose has thorns, the most trusted friend can turn aside.
+This might be a more mature approach to life and living than the childish views of so many optimists.